How to Get 1,000% More Sales Online

 To illustrate, let me share Sheena Iyengar’s famous field test.

-Sheena Iyengar, a professor at Columbia University, set up a free tasting booth in Draeger’s supermarket – an up scale grocery store – on two consecutive Saturdays.
+Sheena Iyengar, a professor at Columbia University, set up a free tasting booth in Draeger’s supermarket—an up scale grocery store, known for an extensive product selection—on two consecutive Saturdays.

 Given the “more is better” mindset, you’d think the larger display sold more.
-But as you probably know, that’s not what happened.
+But that’s not what happened.

 When 24 jams were available, 60% of the customers stopped for a taste test and 3% of those bought some.
 When 6 jams were available, 40% of the customers stopped for a taste test, but 30% bought some.

 Huge results.
 While the larger display attracted more people, the smaller display sold more jam.
-Ten times more.
-A 1000% more.
+About 6 times more.
+A 600% increase in sales.

 Buying products and services is mentally taxing.
 In most cases, it’s not a “black and white” answer.
 You need to understand the available information, evaluate if it is the right fit, compare it to competitors, and then decide whether to buy or not to buy.